-The following indicator will be reported in the Fund's periodic report as a minimum.
+The following indicator will be reported on in the Fund's periodic report as a minimum.
 This list may be expanded over time.
-Additional indicators for good governance are reviewed as part of ongoing monitoring and voting decisions relating to holdings in the Fund, as described under the below question "What is the policy to assess good governance practices".
+Additional indicators for good governance are reviewed as part of ongoing monitoring relating to hold-ings in the Fund, as described under the below question "What is the policy to assess good governance practices".